 Pacific Sanddab, Citharichthys sordidus

-The Pacific Sanddab, Citharichthys sordidus, whose common Spanish name is lenguado moteado, is a member of the Sand Flounder or Paralichthyidae Family which are known as lenguados areneros in Mexico.
-There are twenty four global members of the Citharichthys Genus of which nine are found in Mexican waters of the Atlantic and eight in Mexican waters of the Pacific.
+The Pacific Sanddab, Citharichthys sordidus, whose common Spanish name is lenguado moteado, is a member of the family Paralichthyidae or Sand Flounders, known as lenguados areneros in Mexico.
+Globally, there are twenty four members of the Citharichthys Genus, of which nine are found in Mexican waters, one in the Atlantic and eight in the Pacific.